Skip to main content

 Curtains are energy efficient

-Curtains are better at trapping heat and keeping out cold.
+Curtains are better at trapping heat and keeping out cold, which can help to lower your electric bill.
 This is especially true for blackout thermal curtains, though these have to fit your windows correctly to reap the most benefits.
 The same goes for sound — while blinds are good at soundproofing, curtains are better (especially those made from a very thick material).

 Blinds insulate (but curtains insulate better)